To celebrate God Is In The TV’s 20th birthday, we’ve been reflecting on the last 20 years.

 Which artist have you seen the most?

-The furthest you’ve travelled to a show?
+What’s the furthest that you’ve travelled to a show?

 Do you have a favourite collaboration?